 As if it wasn’t obvious after our first section, but just to be clear, a non-sticky bonus is a bonus you can withdraw.
 So if your bonus is £100, and you win £400, you can withdraw the full £500 final balance.
 They are sometimes referred to as a cashable bonus.

 Non-sticky bonuses are usually on the smaller side, but that’s not to say they’re not generous.
-You’ll still often find matches up to £100, sometimes £200, that will allow you to withdraw your bonus amount after completing wagering requirements.
+You’ll still often find matches up to £100, even £200, that will allow you to withdraw your bonus amount after completing wagering requirements.

 Which Bonus Type is Best?

 This is a tough one, and to be quite honest, it comes down to personal choice.
-There’s pros and cons to both.
+There are pros and cons to both.
 Many factors come into play, including the minimum deposit, the max bet, and the size of the bonus overall.

 Benefits of a Sticky Bonus

 - A much higher bonus amount, meaning more to play with which statistically gives you a better chance of winning

 - Your money is likely to last a lot longer because of the sheer

 - Every penny in your account after wagering requirements are complete is yours